nixblik/gitlab-hook/README.md

 - [Pipeline events](https://docs.gitlab.com/ee/user/project/integrations/webhook_events.html#pipeline-events)

-Gitlab-hook could be extended, and it could use some regression tests.
+Gitlab-hook could be extended, and it would benefit from some regression tests.
 But it works fine for now.